knyfic/knyfic.github.io/README.md

 This project would not have been possible without the support and contributions of the following individuals:

 - **[CC-Cedict](https://cc-cedict.org/wiki/)** – Provided the database source for English-Chinese translations.
 - **[kevb34ns](https://github.com/kevb34ns/CEDICT2JSON)** – Converted the database source into JSON format, making it usable for this project.

-Thank you for your valuable contributions and support!